 It's been an event-filled week in the world of Bitcoin, as you'll know if you've been following the right Twitter accounts.
 If, however, you have not kept up to speed with the quick-fire social network, we've compiled the five most interesting links from Twitter about the world of Bitcoin.

 1. EFF thanks community for 726 Bitcoin donation

-As reported by CoinDesk, the Electronic Frontier Foundation (EFF) has lifted its ban on receiving Bitcoin donations.
+, the Electronic Frontier Foundation (EFF) has lifted its ban on receiving Bitcoin donations.
 The EFF had briefly accepted Bitcoin donations in 2011, but soon stopped accepting the digital currency.
 At this point, the 3,505 coins that had been given to the EFF were transferred to the Bitcoin Faucet, a non-profit organization that gave away a small amount of bitcoins to new users to learn about handling the currency.
 The Bitcoin Faucet recently closed, and the EFF coincidentally announced it would again start accepting donations in the form of bitcoins.

 As a result, Gavin Andresen (who ran the Bitcoin Faucet) returned the remaining 765 Bitcoins to the EFF, with the following statement:

 "I’m satisfied to see these Bitcoins will be used as they were intended – as a donation to support the work of the Electronic Frontier Foundation.
 The Bitcoin Faucet was happy to receive the funds, but we are particularly glad to see them used as they were originally intended."

 The Genesis Block blog tweeted a link to its analysis of global BitCoin adoption.
 The research involved looking at the following factors: global wallet downloads to show interest by region, exchange volumes in different currencies, where the most mining has been done, which companies are adopting Bitcoin and other interactions between Bitcoin and the real world.